 Medicine and health: Medical and health topics on Wikipedia are among the most investigated across the comprehensiveness studies.
 In 2005, an early examination of Wikipedia's content coverage reported insufficient representation of medical informatics on Wikipedia, with many important topics missing (Altmann, 2005).
 In 2008, Clauson et al. (2008) compared medical drug information on Wikipedia and Medscape Drug Reference (MDR), a free online traditionally edited database.
 They found that Wikipedia could answer fewer drug information questions, e.g., about dosage, contraindications and administration.
 In the evaluated sample, Wikipedia had no factual errors but a higher rate of omissions compared to MDR.
-The authors could also find a marked improvement in the entries of Wikipedia often omits important drug information" (Harding, 2008) and even "Why Wikipedia Is Wrong When It Comes To Prescription Medicine" (CityNews.ca, 2008).
+The authors could also find a marked improvement in the entries of Wikipedia over a just 90 days period.
+The study went on to mainstream media with headlines such as "Wikipedia often omits important drug information" (Harding, 2008) and even "Why Wikipedia Is Wrong When It Comes To Prescription Medicine" (CityNews.ca, 2008).
 However, as noted by some Wikipedians3, the study neglected the fact that one of the Wikipedia manuals of style explicitly requests: "Do not include dose and titration information except when they are notable or necessary for the discussion in the article."
 Thus, in one of the eight examined question categories in Clauson et al.'s study, the omissions were quite possibly intentional.